 It’s one of the bestselling intermediate digital pianos and my personal favorite in this price range.

 We’ve already covered the FP-10 in our sub-$500 section and this is the original, non-stripped-down version of it.

 All prior recommendations up to this point felt a bit off, mainly due to less detailed sounds, but Roland pulls this off really well.

 Sounds aren’t the only way that the FP-30X excels.

-I also rank this above other key actions in the price bracket due to a realistic weight and feel.
+I rank the FP-30X’s keyboard above other key actions in the price bracket due to a realistic weight and feel.

 The keys feel similar to those on acoustic uprights and they recreate the physical mechanics well.
 It’s a subtle but welcome touch.
 To be sure, the PHA-4 Standard is among the best key actions you’ll find below $1,500.